Jura-Z/TransformAccessArrayDemo/README.md

 What's the fastest way to move a lot of transforms in Unity?

-Here we try to use a naive transform.SetPositionAndRotation + some raycasts to get a new position and that's around 23 msec to move 40k objects and cast 20k rays.
+Here we try to use a naive transform.SetPositionAndRotation + some raycasts to get a new position and that's around 32 msec to move 40k objects (22.4 msec) and cast 20k rays (9.6 msec).

 And then we try to do the same (40k rotation/movement + 20k raycasts) in 0.120 msec in the main thread (2.5 msec on background jobs).